straup/privatesquare/README.md

 	# You will need to set up secrets for the various parts of the site
 	# that need to be encrypted.
 Don't leave these empty.
 Really.
+	# You can create new secrets by typing `make secret`.
 	# See also: https://github.com/straup/privatesquare/blob/master/bin/generate_secret.php

 	$GLOBALS['cfg']['crypto_cookie_secret'] = '';